About full refresh

 Step 1.
 Create a source database connection.

 Step 2.
 Create a destination database connection.
-Typically all the default settings work just fine, but depending on the type of the database you might consider disabling or enabling an auto-commit.
-For example, if the target database is a SQL Server and you are planning to execute TRUNCATE TABLE SQL within the transaction it can lock the table for the extended period of time.
+Typically all the default settings work just fine, but depending on the type of the database you might consider disabling or enabling auto-commit.
+For example, if the target database is a SQL Server and you are planning to execute TRUNCATE TABLE SQL within the transaction, it can lock the table for the extended period of time.

 Step 3.
 Start creating a flow by selecting "database to database" in the Gallery.